Who is At Fault in a Fatal Uber Accident?

 If the Uber driver is at fault for the fatal crash, you can pursue compensation from their personal insurance coverage.
 All Uber drivers are required to have auto insurance.
 However, their insurance coverage may not be enough to cover all the losses stemming from the wrongful death, depending on their policy limit.

 If the driver’s insurance coverage can’t cover your damages, you may be able to turn to Uber’s liability coverage.
 But take note that whether or not you can recover compensation from Uber’s insurance coverage will depend on the status of the Uber driver when the crash occurred.
+Also under New Jersey law there may be up to 1.5 million dollars in insurance coverage that applies to the claim.

 If Another Diver is At Fault for The Fatal Uber Accident